 - Member for

 Mark Amery has worked as an art critic, writer, editor and broadcaster for many years across the arts and media.
-He is co-curator of public art programme Letting Space.
-He has a strong interest in arts development and is the former Director of New Zealand’s playwrights organisation Playmarket and was part of the curatorial team at City Gallery Wellington.
-His art reviews have been published by both the Dominion Post and Eyecontactsite.com.
+He is co-director of public art programme Letting Space, an art consultant has a strong interest in arts development and is the former Director of New Zealand’s playwrights organisation Playmarket.
+He was part of the curatorial team at City Gallery Wellington.